 So you want to go hiking and would like to take your baby or small child with you?

-Baby hiking backpacks are the answer.
+Using a hiking baby carrier is the answer.
 These are backpacks designed to carry babies or toddlers safely and comfortably even through the wilderness.

-Quick Answer: The 7 Best Baby Backpacks For 2017
+Quick Answer: The 7 Best Rated Baby Carriers For Hiking